Bacteria cause urinary tract infections (UTIs), so doctors usually treat them with antibiotics. But is it possible to

 1. Stay hydrated

 Drinking enough water can help prevent and treat UTIs.

 Water helps the urinary tract organs remove waste from the body efficiently while retaining vital nutrients and electrolytes.

 Being hydrated also dilutes the urine and speeds its journey through the system, making it harder for bacteria to reach and infect the cells that line the urinary organs.

 2. Urinate when the need arises

-It also reduces the amount of time that bacteria in urine are exposed to cells in the tract, limiting the risk of them attaching to and infecting these cells.
+It also reduces the amount of time that bacteria in the urine are exposed to cells in the tract, limiting the risk of them attaching to and infecting these cells.

 Urinating as soon as possible after the urge strikes

 3. Drink cranberry juice

 Cranberry juice is one of the most well-established natural treatments for UTIs.
 People also use it to clear other infections and speed wound recovery.

 Cranberry juice also contains antioxidants, including polyphenols, which have antibacterial and anti-inflammatory properties.

 4. Use probiotics

 Beneficial bacteria, called probiotics, can help keep the urinary tract healthy and free from harmful bacteria.

 In particular, probiotics in the Lactobacillus group may help treat and prevent UTIs, according to some research.
 They may do this by:

 - preventing harmful bacteria from attaching to urinary tract cells

 - producing hydrogen peroxide, a strong antibacterial agent, in urine

 - lowering urine’s pH, making conditions less favorable for bacteria

 People can also take probiotic supplements, usually as capsules or a powder that mixes into water or other beverages.

 5. Get enough vitamin C